birchpoplar/jlox/README.md

 - **Resolver** - Static analysis pass that resolves variable bindings and catches scoping errors
 - **Interpreter** - Tree-walking interpreter using the visitor pattern for AST traversal

+## Parser Monitor

+I added a custom **Parser Monitor** feature to help understand how the AST is constructed during parsing.
+This debugging tool provides detailed output showing:

+- Rule entry and exit points during recursive descent parsing
+- Token matching attempts and results
+- Parse tree construction in real-time

+See [PARSER_MONITOR_USAGE.md](PARSER_MONITOR_USAGE.md) for detailed usage instructions and examples of the monitor output.

+This was particularly helpful for understanding operator precedence, expression parsing, and how the recursive descent parser builds the AST structure.

 ## About Crafting Interpreters

 [Crafting Interpreters](https://craftinginterpreters.com/) is an excellent book that teaches you how to build programming languages from scratch.
 The book is split into two parts: